MitchCC-design/s3-backend/README.md

   }
 }

-provider "aws" {
-  region = "us-east-1"
-}

 ## Requirements

-- The S3 bucket (bucket-bucket-lucket) must be created manually before running terraform init.
+- The S3 bucket (bucket-bucket-lucket) must exist before running terraform init.
+- Terraform will use this bucket to store the remote state file at the key path state.tfstate.
-- Backend blocks cannot use variables, data sources, or resource references.
+- Backend blocks cannot use variables, data sources, or resource references — all values must be hardcoded.
-- AWS credentials must be configured via environment variables, credential profiles, or IAM roles.

 ## Optional: Enable State Locking

-To enable state locking with DynamoDB:
+To avoid concurrent modifications to the state, create a DynamoDB table for state locking:

 aws dynamodb create-table \
   --table-name terraform-lock-table \